I have a group of 4(possibly 6) who want to travel around the East Coast of the United States in late July and August

 We would be starting in New York and then wanting to travel around a bit before heading down to Florida (Tampa to be exact) for a friend's wedding.

 Nicholas, it really depends on where you want to go.
 Generally speaking I would say getting around by renting a car would be the cheapest option.
 Train service on the east coast is horribly expensive and not frequent enough.
 Bus is a decent option if you are only traveling from city to city, but with a group of 4 the car I would still lean toward car rental.
-Good luck on your trip. about 7 years ago
+Good luck on your trip. over 10 years ago

 The cheapest mode will be renting a car, given there are four folks.
 Driving from New York to Tampa is not a difficult drive, should take somewhere between 18-22 hours depending on traffic.
 Interstate 95 makes it easy.
 You can stop in cities like Philadelphia, Baltimore, Annapolis, Washington DC, Charleston,(South Carolina) then it will be way hot and you would want to head right to Tampa (interstate 10 to Interstate 75.

 You can also take a Greyhound bus- (not my preferred method as they stop too frequently) our train system AMTRAK has passes for travel and although not always the cheapest, it is a fun alternative.

-Happy Trails! about 7 years agoAnswered by judith harris via Travellr.com
+Happy Trails! over 10 years agoAnswered by judith harris via Travellr.com

 The area between Portland, Maine and Richmond, Virginia is relatively built-up and actually has good public transport and it is probably the only spot in the USA that you can conveniently travel without a car.
 In fact in this area the suburbs of one city blend into the next and you can travel New York City-Philadelphia and Baltimore-Washington DC on suburban transit.
 A cheaper option for getting between the main cities in this region is Chinatown buses (cheap coach services that usually depart from the Chinatown in the bigger cities).